Pink (Ocean) Shrimp Fishery Management Plan

 Pink shrimp (Pandalus jordani), also called ocean shrimp, supports a historically important commercial fishery along California’s north coast.
-The California Department of Fish and Wildlife (CDFW) developed a commercial pink shrimp Fishery Management Plan (FMP), consistent with the guidelines in the Marine Life Management Act (MLMA).
-The FMP is a basic FMP, as defined by the MLMA Master Plan, for less complex fisheries.
-The purpose of the FMP is to improve management using an adaptive framework.
-The goals of the FMP are to: 1) implement a Harvest Control Rule (HCR) responsive to environmental changes, 2) have consistent regulations across the three west coast states, and 3) reduce bycatch of a federally threatened species, eulachon (Thalichthys pacificus).
-The FMP also helps clarify that state waters are closed to pink shrimp trawling.
+The California Department of Fish and Wildlife (CDFW) developed a commercial pink shrimp fishery management plan (FMP), consistent with the guidelines in the Marine Life Management Act (MLMA).
+The Pink (Ocean) Shrimp FMP is a basic FMP, as defined by the MLMA Master Plan, for less complex fisheries.
+The purpose of the Pink (Ocean) Shrimp FMP is to improve management using an adaptive framework.
+The goals of the Pink (Ocean) Shrimp FMP are to: 1) implement a Harvest Control Rule (HCR) responsive to environmental changes, 2) have consistent regulations across the three West Coast states, and 3) reduce bycatch of a federally threatened species, eulachon (Thalichthys pacificus)(PDF)(opens in new tab).
+The Pink (Ocean) Shrimp FMP also helps clarify that state waters are closed to pink shrimp trawling.

-The FMP establishes 3 new management measures for the fishery including:
+The Pink (Ocean) Shrimp FMP establishes three new management measures for the fishery including:

 Table 1.
 Target and limit reference points for the California pink shrimp trawl fishery based on reference points developed for the Oregon pink shrimp fishery (SLH = Sea Level Height).